+- 1. Executive Director;

+- 2. ;

+- 3.;

-- 1. Executive Director; - 2.
-Assistant Executive Director; - 3.
-Director of Legislative and Education Services; - 4.
-Specific members of the PERA staff as designated by the Executive Director, for a specific project, function, or occasion; however, in any such case, such activity shall be limited to providing factual, statistical, analytical or other research or research-related data or material and will not extend to the advocacy of particular legislative proposals or options.
+- 4. Specific members of the PERA staff as designated by the Executive Director, for a specific project, function, or occasion; however, in any such case, such activity shall be limited to providing factual, statistical, analytical or other research or research-related data or material and will not extend to the advocacy of particular legislative proposals or options.